 This increase in parasites is due to many factors.
 A big shift in urban to rural living means people come into contact with ticks more often.
 And an increase in warm weather is extending the tick season.

 So what does this mean for you and your dog?
-To keep your pet safe and prevent ticks, It’s important to have a good understanding of what ticks are and where they come from.
+To keep your pet safe and prevent ticks and fleas, It’s important to have a good understanding of what ticks are and where they come from.

 What are ticks